 - 1. The speeds for Jumping Competitions are as follows: - 1.1 Competitions with a maximum height less than 1.05m in the first round to be conducted at a speed of 325m per minute.
 Competitions with a height of 1.05m up to 1.30m in the first round to be conducted at a speed of 350m per minute.
-Competitions above 1.30m in the first round to be conducted at 375m per minute; the speed may also be reduced the to 325m per minute in indoor arenas providing it is stated in the Schedule. - 1.2 In indoor arenas the speed may be reduced to 325 m per minute. - 1.3 2 Puissance / Power and Skill competitions: no minimum speed required. - 1.4 3 The speed at which the competition is to be conducted should be published in the event schedule. - 1.5 4 Young Horse Competitions: 325 m per minute minimum - 2 The speed of the Competition may be changed if the arena is of insufficient size or if the Competition arena footing does not allow the Competition to be conducted fairly and or safely at the speed published in the event schedule.
+Competitions above 1.30m in the first round to be conducted at 375m per minute; the speed may also be reduced the to 325m per minute in indoor arenas providing it is stated in the Schedule. - Puissance / Power and Skill competitions: no minimum speed required. - 1.3 The speed at which the competition is to be conducted should be published in the event schedule. - 1.4 Young Horse Competitions: 325 m per minute minimum - 2 The speed of the Competition may be changed if the arena is of insufficient size or if the Competition arena footing does not allow the Competition to be conducted fairly and or safely at the speed published in the event schedule.
 The decision to change the speed of the Competition is made by the Course Designer and President of the Ground Jury in consultation.